 Read skier and snowboarder-submitted reviews on Tyrol Basin that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Tyrol Basin stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Tyrol Basin review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Tyrol Basin vs. other ski resorts (up to 10 total).

 Reviews for Tyrol Basin